CPHS/OPHS Glossary of Terms

 services (including treatment, skilled nursing, intermediate or long-term

 care, and custodial or residential care).
-Examples include general,
+Examples include general, mental,

-centers; residential schools for the mentally or physically handicapped;
+schools for the mentally or physically handicapped; and homes for dependent

-and homes for dependent and neglected children.
+and neglected children.

 Institutional Official: